murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Day 01 - Day 10.md

 ## Threat Modelling

-Objective

-- What is threat modelling?
-- How do we identify threats?

 Threat modelling can be performed proacively or reactively.
 In both cases, a threat is identified,categorised and analysed.

-Below is an ilustration showing the basic steps of threat modelling.
+Below is an illustration showing the basic steps of threat modelling.

 ![image](https://user-images.githubusercontent.com/19290577/175121193-762b2058-2b55-4fda-8c4b-9b8b2c995d4a.png)